 As my practice is sector-agnostic, I’ve had the pleasure of taking on some very interesting work for big name clients from different industries.
 A couple of recent highlights include acting for a beauty conglomerate in its launch of e-commerce websites across multiple markets in APAC, conducting a comprehensive data protection and security risk assessment for a well-loved fast food chain, and advising a popular social media platform on age appropriate requirements across 82 jurisdictions worldwide.

 What are the most important current data and technology considerations (both challenges and opportunities) for companies doing business in the APAC region?

 Your practice focuses both on technical legal advisement – as well as strategic advisement.
-Tell us more about this and why it is important for lawyers to be focused on the strategy as well as the law.
+Tell us more about this.
+And why it is important for lawyers need to focus on the strategy as well as the law.

 What was your inspiration for pursuing a career as a data and technology focused lawyer?

 I started out primarily as a telecoms, media and technology (TMT) lawyer.
 This offered me a chance to build a strong foundation as a commercial and regulatory lawyer advising on a broad spectrum of tech and data-related issues.